twisted1919/evs-go/README.md

 * do not abuse this tool, it can be a very useful tool but also can work against you if not used properly

 ### Known issues
-Some providers, like Yahoo, might report false positives simply because they accept any emails you shive at them.
+Some providers, like Yahoo, might report false positives simply because they accept any emails you shove at them.
 Currently i don't have a workaround for this. feel free to suggest one.

 Enjoy.